Creative-Coders-Consortium-C3/Facebook-Page-Post-Deletion-Tool/README.md

 Note: You'll need to enter your Facebook User Access Token in the Colab environment.
 Ensure you're using a secure, private session and remove the token when you're done.

+## Getting Your Facebook User Access Token

+1. Go to the Facebook Developers website.
+2. Create an app or use an existing one.
+3. Navigate to your app's dashboard and go to "Tools & Support" -> "Graph API Explorer".
+4. In the "Get Token" dropdown, select "Get User Access Token".
+5. Make sure the pages_manage_posts permission is selected.
+6. Click "Get Access Token".

 ## Important Notes

 - This tool permanently deletes posts.
 Use with caution and consider backing up your data before use.
 - Respect Facebook's API usage limits to avoid being rate-limited or blocked.
 - Keep your access token secure and do not share it with others.
 - This tool does not delete posts marked as "profile picture updates" to prevent unintended profile changes.

+## Disclaimer
+- This tool is provided as-is without any warranty.
+Use it responsibly and at your own risk.
+Improper use of the Facebook API can lead to account restrictions or other consequences.
+Always respect Facebook's terms of service.

 ## Contributing